duarte-alex/FDM-CHALLENGE/README.md

 $
 P_{Predicted Grade} = (A_{fit} \times X_{product forecast} + B_{fit}) \times G_{Grade \% average} (units: short tons)
 $
+There aren't enough data points and variables for any complex AI predictive models.
+The best way to define our forecast logic is by using a linear regression.
+It's advantages are:

+- **interpretability**: results for a linear regression are easy to communicate to client improving their trust and thus model aceptance

+- **$R \approx 1$**: there is a near perfect positive linear correlation

 ## Local project set up